Dominic Carter (actor)

 Dominic Carter is an English actor.

-Career

-Carter has appeared in several British television and film projects, including Going off Big Time, Dockers, The Bill, Dalziel and Pascoe, Doctors, Drop Dead Gorgeous and The Case.
+Carter has appeared in several British television and film projects, including Going Off Big Time, Dockers, The Bill, Dalziel and Pascoe, Doctors, Drop Dead Gorgeous and The Case.
 He played the recurring role of DC Hooch in Coronation Street and he portrayed Janos Slynt in four seasons of the HBO TV series Game of Thrones.